Why Does My Vape Taste Burnt? Fixes & Prevention

 Don't Chain Vape

 Coils heat up every time you take a puff, keep doing this nonstop and the element can overheat, shortening its lifespan and risking a dry hit.
-It can also get so hot that it caramelises the e-liquid.
+It can also get so hot that it caramelises the e-liquid, leading to a burnt taste.

 Hot e-liquid can also seep through the cotton in your coil and leave you with a leaking vape.